wooey/Wooey/scripts/plot_some_numbers.md

 ## Instructions

-To plot some numbers, simply provide a list of values in the field on the left and click "Run".
+To plot some numbers, provide a list of space-separated values in the field on the left and click "Run".